Phantasialand: History

 Phantasialand opened another ride for 2007 called Talocan, a Suspended Top Spin by Huss Maschinenfabrik.
 It is located in the Mexican section of the park.

-In 2008 a splash battle ride, Wakobato, opened in the lake in the old fairytale forest.
-The attraction is highly debated amongst residents living next to the park, who complain about noise pollution.
+In 2008, a splash battle ride, Wakobato, opened in the lake in the old fairytale forest.
+The attraction is highly debated among residents living next to the park, who complain about noise pollution.

 In 2010, Phantasialand opened five new attractions for children in Wuze Town: Baumberger Irrgarten (Maze), Die fröhliche Bienchenjagd (Jump Around by Zamperla), Wolke's Luftpost (Magic Bikes by Zamperla), Der lustige Papagei (Crazy Bus by Zamperla), and Würmling Express (Monorail).
 The Berlin part of the park has also been reworked, with many Berlin-themed houses, fountains and a tribune for shows.
 Also new in 2010 was the show 'Sieben' (seven) by Jan Rouven.

-In 2011, Phantasialand opened two new attractions: Maus au Chocolat, an ETF dark ride in Alt Berlin and a chair-swing on the Kaisersplatz.
+In 2011, Phantasialand opened two new attractions: Maus au Chocolat, an ETF dark ride in Alt Berlin, and a chair-swing on the Kaisersplatz.
 The old shop in Berlin was replaced with a funhouse-style attraction called "Verrücktes Hotel Tartüff", built by the park's engineers and opened in 2012.

 For the 2013 season, Phantasialand built a new log flume-style attraction to replace their two previous water attractions.
-It is embedded in a large area of canyons and mountains, as a miniature model on display in the park had already revealed during construction.
-Chiapas: DIE Wasserbahn opened on 1 April 2014.
+It is embedded in a large area of canyons and mountains, as a miniature model on display in the park had already been revealed during construction.
+Chiapas: DIE Wasserbahn (Chiapas: THE Log Flume) opened on the 1st of April 2014.

 After the winter season 2013–14, Silver City (a western theme town) and the dark ride Silbermine were removed to allow construction on the park's 2016 launched roller coaster, Taron, and the new themed area Klugheim, which was to become a part of the Mystery area.
 Another roller coaster, Raik, is located in the Klugheim area, and is more family-oriented than the likes of Taron.
 The coaster is a Vekoma family boomerang model attraction.

 Also in 2016, Race for Atlantis was removed to make way for a new themed area called Rookburgh with a rollercoaster named F.L.Y., the world's first launched flying roller coaster and the longest flying roller coaster in the world.
-Rookburgh and F.L.Y. opened to the public on Thursday, September 17, 2020.